 It was carved from a single piece of ivory.

 There was a collection of sculptures of Leopold I and some of his family.

 The undershot jaw that Leopold has is a family trait called Hapsburg jaw.
-The Hapsburgs were seriously inbred and a number of genetic problems were the result.
+The Hapsburgs were inbred and a number of genetic problems resulted.

 Click your "back" button to return to the previous page or click for our picture album.